RubikCubes/Scripts/README.md

-# Tutorial
+# Scripts

-This is my tutorial repository.
+A repo of scripts